 Of course, much of this is true of the UK and many other countries, but some of it is tricky to apply, particularly in cities like London.
 In Australia, Sydney to be precise, we hoped to have the best of both worlds…challenging and rewarding jobs and a relaxed and outdoor lifestyle.
-We have been living in Sydney for nearly two years and in many ways we have achieved our dream.
+We have been living in Sydney for nearly four years and in many ways we have achieved our dream.
 We LOVE our children’s lives here.

-Writing this blog and interacting with other families who have relocated to Australia has kept me sane over the past few years; it has allowed me to share the emotions I have been feeling and the challenges my family has faced.
-Importantly, it has kept me busy at a time when I was too busy with the children and settling in process to source other work.
+Writing this blog and interacting with other families who have relocated to Aus has kept me sane over the past few years; it has allowed me to share the emotions I have been feeling and the challenges my family has faced.
+Importantly, it kept me busy at a time when I was too busy with the children and settling in process to source other work.

 Mum’s gone 2 Aus has become my mini-online relocation business.
-We have regular advertisers on the site; our essential ebooks are selling well and have received excellent feedback.
+We have regular advertisers on the site; our ebooks are selling well and have received excellent feedback.
 Our blog has gained a large following (38,000 visitors, 180,000 page views per month) and provides a niche service to families moving to Australia.

 Want to know more?